No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

 "I just wanted to get back to my family for Christmas."

-Nobody escorted Ravanelli, still on painkillers, as he tried to get outside to find a taxi.
+Nobody escorted Ravanello, still on painkillers, as he tried to get outside to find a taxi.
 Once outside, the hospital door shut and locked behind him.

 He waited for a cab for more than an hour, wearing sandals.